 Recognising Signs of Misuse

-Being aware of the signs of misuse can help you take prompt action if something goes wrong.
-Some common indicators of Power of Attorney abuse include:
+Being aware of the signs of misuse can help you or your family take prompt action if something goes wrong.
+Some common indicators of LPA abuse include:

-- Unusual or unexplained transactions on your bank statements
+- Unusual or unexplained transactions on bank statements, especially large withdrawals or transfers to the attorney’s own accounts

-- Changes to your will or other estate planning documents without your knowledge or consent
+- Changes to the donor’s will or other estate planning documents without the donor’s understanding or consent

-- The attorney-in-fact becoming evasive or secretive about your financial affairs
+- The attorney becoming evasive or secretive about the donor’s financial affairs, or refusing to share information with other family members

 Conclusion: The Importance of Planning Ahead